JorgeRosbel/nfa/README.md

 $nfa.rand()
 ```

-3. -Get the hash of my current iteration.
+3. -Get the hash of my current iteration.Having this value you can use the nfs parameters in your url like this: `<https://localhost?nfa=your hash generated here>`

 ```javascript
 $nfa.hash
 ```